 Wiley Rein has one of the largest and most diverse telecommunications practices in the nation.
-Consistently ranked by Chambers USA in its top tier, the Group is recognized as a “market leader” that “fields a deep bench of experts” with “excellent substantive knowledge” (2013) and as “one of the best practices in the USA” for providing “top-notch advice” in telecom, broadcast, & satellite law (2010).
+Consistently ranked by Chambers USA in its top tier, the Group is recognized as a “market leader” that “fields a deep bench of experts” with “excellent substantive knowledge” (2013) and are regularly praised for being “a very strong regulatory firm,” and having “terrific expertise in all FCC matters.”
+(2014).
 Our Telecommunications Group assists a broad range of clients in understanding Federal Communications Commission (FCC), state and international regulatory requirements, developing business plans, and advocating particular regulatory and legislative results.
 As Chambers notes, the Group has “depth and breadth that attracts clients of the highest caliber” (2012).
 “The practice offers expertise in transactional, appellate, litigation, and global policy matters, making Wiley Rein a firm of choice for a number of the market’s most prominent names” (2012).

 The Legal 500 US lauds the Group for “acting on some of the most significant transactions in the sector” (2013) and states that clients consider our “market-leading telecoms team ‘by far the best firm for FCC matters,’” noting that the Group is appreciated for “providing excellent strategic guidance” (2012).
 We have helped customers negotiate contracts for network services, assisted entities in structuring new services to minimize regulation, gained approval of major mergers (and also opposed mergers on behalf of affected clients), and performed regulatory due diligence on countless transactions.
 We have extensive legal and technical expertise in all aspects of U.S. and international spectrum policies, allocation, and licensing matters.

 Our federal experience extends to: